Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 ```

 #### Clang-format
 Our repository includes a `clang-format` configuration to help ensure code consistency.
-Git also has support for automatically formatting modified files.
+Git also has a command to handle formatting any modified files.

 We’d appreciate it if you could follow these steps prior to committing: